Chukwueze: Barcelona star Oshoala congratulates Villarreal forward on winning Europa League title | Goal.com

 Chukwueze: Barcelona star Oshoala congratulates Villarreal forward on winning Europa League title

-Barcelona women forward Asisat Oshoala has congratulated Samuel Chukwueze after winning the Europa League title with Villarreal.
+Barcelona women's forward Asisat Oshoala has congratulated Samuel Chukwueze after winning the Europa League title with Villarreal.

 Unai Emery’s men won the trophy for the first time in their history after defeating Manchester United on penalties.

-The regular time had ended 1-1 after Edinson Cavani strike cancelled out Gerard Moreno's opening goal in the encounter.
+The game had ended 1-1 in regulation time after Edinson Cavani's strike cancelled out Gerard Moreno's opening goal in the encounter.

 Chukwueze made 11 appearances in the European competition, scoring one goal and providing four assists in the run to the title win.

-The Super Eagles forward was, however, unable to feature in the final as he was still recuperating from the injury he suffered in the semi-final of the tournament against Arsenal.
+The Super Eagles forward was, however, unable to feature in the final as he was still recuperating from the injury he suffered in the semi-final against Arsenal.

 “Big up and congrats to my brother Chukwueze, Nigerians winning everywhere .....we lit.
 Chukwueze welcome to the club,” Oshoala tweeted.